paulktngmail/react-admin/API_COMMUNICATION_FIX_DOCUMENTATION.md

 2. Verify the backend is running and accessible
 3. Confirm the frontend is using the correct API endpoint
 4. Check the network tab in the browser developer tools for any API errors

+## Key Findings

+1. **HTTPS Not Supported**: The backend server on Elastic Beanstalk does not have HTTPS configured.
+Attempts to connect via HTTPS resulted in connection timeouts.

+2. **Protocol Mismatch**: The frontend was attempting to use HTTPS to connect to the backend, but the backend only supports HTTP.
+This caused the connection to fail.

+3. **Mixed Content Issues**: Modern browsers block mixed content (HTTP requests from HTTPS pages).
+To work around this, we've configured the Amplify proxy to handle the HTTP requests securely.

 ## Future Improvements